 Dr Victor Luca

 I am a product of our community having been born in Whakatāne in 1961.
 I attended Saint Joseph’s primary and intermediate school and then Whakatāne High School between 1971 and 1979.
-I was one of Whakatane High's top graduates.
-I subsequently obtained a BSc, BSc(hons) and PhD in Chemistry from Victoria University of Wellington.
+I was one of Whakatane High's top graduates in my year and was a prefect and the deputy Head Boy.
+I subsequently obtained a BSc, BSc(hons) in Chemistry and Geochemistry and PhD in Chemistry from Victoria University of Wellington.

 My Dad and uncles used to own and operate the Lyric Restaurant located in the middle of The Strand, Whakatāne from 1957 - 1993.
-When the Lyric closed in January of 1993 it had served the community for 36 years.
-In the days when The Strand used to be a hive of activity on Friday late nights it was a virtual icon.
+When the Lyric finally closed its doors in January of 1993 it had served the community for 36 years.
+In the days when The Strand used to be a hive of activity on Friday late nights, the Lyric was a virtual icon.

 During my time growing up in Whakatāne I had the privilege to experience and appreciate our pristine environment and enjoy what it had to offer.
 I relished in the excellent fishing and scuba diving, the splendid beaches and coastline, the beautiful New Zealand native bush and the culture.

-However, I had a calling and as was customary at the time for anyone wanting to pursue a science research career in our country I left Aotearoa to further my training overseas and broaden my horizons.
+However, I had a calling, and as was customary at the time for anyone wanting to pursue a science research career in our country, I left Aotearoa to further my training overseas and broaden my horizons.
 I spent two years as a researcher at the University of Houston in the United States.
-I then moved to Australia where I conducted research in chemistry at two of Australia’s most prestigious research institutions.
+I then moved to Australia where I conducted research in chemistry at two of Australia’s most prestigious research institutions, the Australian National University and the University of New South Wales.

 I had the vision to see climate change coming a long way off and the conviction to steer my research toward the environment and energy areas.
 For instance, I was a pioneer in the development of energy storage technologies, more specifically, Li-ion batteries, at UNSW from the mid nineties.